 Consequences of Paternity Fraud

-Mistaken paternity, whether the result of an accident or deliberate fraud, have significant consequences.
+Mistaken paternity, whether the result of an accident or deliberate fraud, has significant consequences.
 This includes the children as well as the parents.

 - Learning a father figure isn’t actually a father can cause quite a traumatic shock to a child, especially in younger years.